I'm Going on a Trip....

 Can I lead a trip if I have just joined the organization?

 Absolutely!
 Trips always have two leaders, so try to buddy up with someone who has led a trip before.
-All trip leaders, especially new ones, must attend the safety meeting on May 16th, at Heaven Hill Farm, or watch the recorded version of it here.
+All trip leaders, especially new ones, must attend the safety meeting to be held this spring.

 How can I sign up to lead a trip?